amitofsk/dandy/docs/Dandy.md

 The first four bits of register 0 contain the four most significant bits of the X component of the magnetic field.
 These four bits can be represented in one hexadecimal digit or a decimal number between 0 and 15.
 The line `X_first_hex=int(data[0]/16)` identifies these bits and converts the result to an integer from 0 to 15.
 The last four bits of register 0 contain the middle four bits of the X component of the magnetic field.
 The line `X_second_hex=data[0]%16` identifies these bits.
 The first four bits of register 4 contain the four least significant bits of the X component of the magnetic field.
 The line `X_third_hex=int(data[4]/16)` identifies these bits.
 These three sets of bits are assembled into `BX`, which is an integer representing the X component of the magnetic field.
 This value, however, is in 2's complement.
 Values below 2048 are positive while values above 2048 are negative.
 The line `if BX>2048: BX=-1 * (4096-BX)` converts the two's complement value to a signed value.

 The same strategy is repeated for the Y and Z components of the magnetic field too.
-The values are then assembled inot  a string named `msgString` in JSON format.
+The values are then assembled into  a string named `msgString` in JSON format.
 Using the `print` instruction, this string is then sent to the computer serially over the USB cable.

 #### 8.5.2 Option B: Vector example, microcontroller side